Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 ### UnpublishNodes_V1

-UnpublishNodes method enables a client to remove nodes from a previously configured DataSetWriter.
+UnpublishNodes method enables a client to remove nodes from a previously configured `DataSetWriter`.
+A `DataSetWriter`s identity is the combination of `DataSetWriterId`, `DataSetName`, `DataSetKeyFrameCount`, `DataSetClassId` and connection relevant information such as credentials, security mode, and endpoint Url.
+To update a `DataSetWriter` this information must match exactly.
 If value of the `OpcNodes` attribute is `null` or an empty list, then the whole DataSetWriter entity is removed.

 _Note_: If all the nodes from a DataSet are to be unpublished, the DataSetWriter entity is removed from the configuration storage.